guyellis/learning-node/README.md

 # Following along

-Use one of these methods if you want to follow along during the presentation/workshop:
+Use one of these methods if you want to follow along during a presentation/workshop:

 * Download the modules (and this file) as a zip file from GitHub and unzip it locally.
-  * Advantages: No `git` knowledge or client software required.
+  * Advantages: No `git` knowledge or `git` software required.
 * Clone the repo locally
   * Advantages: Can see what changes you made compared to original.
-  Can quickly revert changes.
+  * Can quickly revert changes.
 * Fork and clone repo locally
   * Advantages: Can push changes and notes to your fork of the repo.
   Can submit pull requests for improvements you've made.